 Tissot Visodate Automatic

 Tissot is one of the most prestigious brands providing affordable Swiss watches.
-The company’s heritage stretches back to more than a hundred years, which has given the opportunity for plenty of iconic models to revive.
+The company’s heritage stretches back to more than 160 years, which has given the opportunity for plenty of iconic models to revive.
 One of such is the Tissot Visodate Automatic.

 It was in the 1950s when the first-ever automatic watch with a date function was introduced to the world.
 This particular watch honors Tissot’s achievement with modernized classic apparel of the same iconic model.

 Equipped with a perfectly sweeping second’s hand ETA 2836-2 movement, this 40mm stainless steel watch is a spot-on dress piece to be worn with formal and semi-formal attire.
-For protecting the sophisticated light dial, you’ll find a domed sapphire crystal that is resistant to scratches, as well as prevents unexpected reflections.
+For protecting the sophisticated dark dial, you’ll find a domed sapphire crystal that is resistant to scratches, as well as prevents unexpected reflections.

-The day-date function, after which this Visodate is famous for, is of adequate size, proudly placed at a classic 3 o’clock position.
-Another feature that replenishes the traditional apparel is the brown leather calfskin band.
+The day-date function, after which this Visodate is famous, is of adequate size, proudly placed at a classic 3 o’clock position.
+Another feature that replenishes its traditional apparel is the black leather calfskin band.

 Frederique Constant Classics Quartz

 Despite being relatively new in the Swiss watch industry, the Frederique Constant brand has already achieved a recognition that other watchmakers typically pursue for many decades.
 It’s the uncompromising drive for ultimate quality that has pushed the brand to the scene when each and every watch goes through rigid quality control before the release to sale.

-Besides being of almost luxurious quality, the Frederique Constant Classics Chrono also has the appeal of a much pricier watch than the actual price indicates.
+Besides being of almost luxurious quality, the Frederique Constant Classics Quartz also has the appeal of a much pricier watch than the actual price indicates.

-The dark grey decorated dial features three sub-dials along with the date window and the prominent brand name.
-The timeless, elegant style gleams from the silver Roman numeral indices and hand-polished hands, and the polished 40mm stainless steel case.
-Protecting the sleek design of the face is the curved sapphire crystal.
+The dark blue dial features two sub-dials for the day and date function along with the prominent brand name.
+The timeless, elegant style gleams from the silver slim indices and hand-polished hands, and the polished 40mm stainless steel case.
+Protecting the sleek design of the face is a scratch-resistant sapphire crystal.

 The FC-292 quartz chronograph caliber that ticks in the case provides the accuracy and reliability you would expect from a real Swiss quartz watch.